szaimen/Nextcloud-NAS-Guide/README.md

 One example is: `ssh ncadmin@192.168.178.144`<br>
 (If it times out although your server is running, the IPv4-address might be wrong.
 Then please look at step 1 how to find out the IPv4-address)
 1. If you connect the first time to your server, you will be asked to confirm the server fingerprint which you should do by typing in `yes` and pressing `[ENTER]`.
 If your server fingerprint changed, you will be guided to reset it if you want to connect again.
-1. Now type in your CLI Ubuntu user **password**
+1. Now type in your Ubuntu user **password**
 </details>

 ## How to set up automatic TPM2 unlocking?
-In order to automaticly unlock the encrypted root partition, you need to setup TPM2 unlocking during boot.
+In order to automatically unlock the encrypted root partition, you need to setup TPM2 unlocking during boot.
 <details><summary>Click here to expand</summary>

+The abbrevation `CLI` will be used from now on in this guide (as synonym for controlling your server over SSH) and stands for `Command Line Interface`.

 1. Connect from a PC in the same network to your server over SSH (if not already done)
-1. Copy and paste the following command over CLI: <br>
+1. Copy and paste the following command over `CLI`: <br>
 `wget https://raw.githubusercontent.com/nextcloud/vm/master/not-supported/tpm2-unlock.sh && sudo bash tpm2-unlock.sh`<br>
+(**Hint**: On Windows, pasting works by pressing the right mouse-key)
 1. Enter your **password** again
 1. Choose to install TPM2 Unlock
 1. Wait until it has configured some small things